When you wear a shirt made from Ahimsa handloom, you're not just choosing comfort—you're choosing non-violence.

 Traditional handloom often uses silk (which requires killing silkworms) or wool (which can involve animal suffering).
 Even some "vegan" fabrics use animal by-products in processing—like mutton tallow for finishing.

-Ahimsa handloom uses only plant-based fibers: pure cotton grown in soil, harvested by hand, and processed without any animal-derived substances.
+Ahimsa handloom uses only plant-based fibers: natural fibers cotton and linen grown in soil, harvested by hand, and processed without any animal-derived substances.

 No silk.
 No wool.
 No leather patches.
 No bone buttons.
 Just natural cotton fibers, from seed to shirt.